Inwood, Manhattan: Health

-As of 2018, preterm births in Manhattan Community District 12 are lower than the city average, though births to teenage mothers are higher.
-In Community District 12, there are 73 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 23.3 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
-Community District 12 has a low population of residents who are uninsured.
+As of 2018, preterm births in Manhattan Community District 12 were lower than the city average, though births to teenage mothers were higher.
+In Community District 12, there were 73 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 23.3 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
+Community District 12 has a population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 14%, compared to the 12% of residents citywide.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Community District 12 is 0.0078 mg/m3, slightly greater than the city average of 0.0075.
 Thirteen percent of Community District 12 residents are smokers, similar to the city average of 14%.
 In Community District 12, 26% of residents are obese, 13% are diabetic, and 28% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 Additionally, 24% of children are obese, more than the citywide average of 20%.

 Eighty-one percent of residents eat some fruits and vegetables every day, less than the citywide average of 87%.
 In 2018, 68% of residents described their health as "good", "very good", or "excellent", also less than the citywide average of 78%.
 For every supermarket in Community District 12, there are 13 bodegas.

 The overall life expectancy of Community District 12 is 84, 2.8 years greater than the citywide average.
 Its rates of premature death from cancer (39.1 per 100,000) and heart disease (26.1 per 100,000) are significantly lower than the citywide rates, although its drug-related death rate (9.6 per 100,000) is similar and its suicide death rate (7.2 per 100,000) is higher.

 NewYork-Presbyterian's Allen Hospital is located on Broadway and 220th Street, directly across from Marble Hill.
 The Jewish Memorial Hospital, built on Broadway and 196th Street in 1937 with help from Public Works Administration loans, was named in commemoration of Jewish World War I veterans.
 However, the hospital closed in 1983 after federal inspections found its medical service inadequate, cutting its Medicare and Medicaid funds and leaving Inwood "medically underserved".